-ROO-bur Latin ruber, red, ruddy, painted red.

-The only place I see this bird with any frequency is on the Rainforest Trail.
+ROO-bur Latin ruber, red, ruddy, painted red The only place I see this bird with any frequency is on the Rainforest Trail.
 Only twice have I seen one on the East Glacier Trail and only on September 18, late in the evening, did I see one fly away from us, white back stripe plainly visible, on the West Glacier Trail.
 Along the Rainforest Trail are many hemlocks with sapsucker holes in the bark.
 Why don't they go after the black cottonwood (Populus trichocarpa) with its far thinner bark and presumably far less tannic sap?
-Picoides Lacépède, 1799, North American Woodpecker Latin phi-CO-ih-dees, American pih-COY-dees From genus Picus, Latin picus, woodpecker + Greek όιδες -oides, resembles, looks like.
-Picoides villosus (Linnæus, 1766), Hairy Woodpecker vil-low-sus Latin villosus, shaggy.

-Right at the beginning of the Airport Dike Trail on the day I was looking for the Lesser Black-backed Gull (August 27, 2010), I heard a bit of commotion in the willow thicket where the construction had made a mess of the plants.
+The two close photographs are from the Steep Creek Dike approach trail on April 19.
+2016 when I come upon this fellow just 10 feet away from me on a Sitka alder.
+Note all the holes that he (she, or even other individuals!) have pecked into the tree.
+These pencil eraser sized holes are dead giveaways for the presence of sapsuckers.
+Picoides Lacépède, 1799, North American Woodpecker Latin phi-CO-ih-dees, American pih-COY-dees From genus Picus, Latin picus, woodpecker + Greek \acute{o} 1 δ 2 ς -oides, resembles, looks like vil-low-sus Latin villosus, shaggy Right at the beginning of the Airport Dike Trail on the day I was looking for the Lesser Black-backed Gull (August 27, 2010), I heard a bit of commotion in the willow thicket where the construction had made a mess of the plants.
 I stop and look carefully and find a dark bird back in the thicket with an obvious white stripe down its back.
-I began to concentrate on getting a photo, but the bird wasn't being cooperative and kept going deeper into the thicket and all I got was his stripe with his head cut off!
+I began to concentrate on getting a photograph, but the bird wasn't being cooperative and kept going deeper into the thicket and all I got was his stripe with his head cut off!
 I was able to get a couple of quick views of the thick bill, which coupled with the large size, confirming it as a Hairy Woodpecker, the only one I've seen in Juneau.
-Colaptes Swainson 1825, Flicker co-LAP-tees Greek κολατες kolaptes, chiseller.

-Colaptes auratus (Linnæus, 1758), Northern Flicker Latin are-AH-tus, American are-AYE-tus Latin auratus, gilded, overlaid, adorned with gold.

-Order Passeriformes Linnæus 1758

-Family Tyrannidae Vigors 1825 Tyrant Flycatchers

-Contopus Cabanis 1855, Peewee

-Latin KON-toe-pus, American con-TOE-pus

-Greek κοντώς kontos, pole, shaft + πούς pous, foot.

-Contopus cooperi (Swainson, 1832), Olive-sided Flycatcher Honorific for U.S. zoologist William Cooper (1798-1864).
+Colaptes Swainson 1825, Flicker co-LAP-tees Greek κολατες kolaptes, chiseller Colaptes auratus (Linnæus, 1758), Northern Flicker Latin are-AH-tus, American are-AYE-tus Latin auratus, gilded, overlaid, adorned with gold Natural History of Juneau, working version of May.
+23, 2016 Order Passeriformes Linnæus 1758 Family Tyrannidae Vigors 1825 Tyrant Flycatchers Contopus Cabanis 1855, Peewee Latin KON-toe-pus, American con-TOE-pus Greek κοντώς kontos, pole, shaft + πούς pous, foot Contopus cooperi (Swainson, 1832), Olive-sided Flycatcher Honorific for U.S. zoologist William Cooper (1798-1864).